alexac54767/Fitness_4_Baddies/inspo.md

         // response contains valid result
         response.json().then(data => {
             console.log(data);
-            //add a table row for the new/created userid add_row(data);
+            //add a table row for the new/created quote add_row(data);
         })
     })